 - After the schedule is created, define a backup policy.
 A backup policy helps you define what to back up, how to back it up, and when to perform a backup.

-- To create a backup policy, log in to the CPM console.
+- To create a backup policy, log in to the N2WS console.
 Navigate to the “Policies” section and define a new policy according to the parameters in the screenshot below:

 - After the policy is created, attach the same policy to the Windows EC2 instance.